pupper/pupper-example/README.md

 **Sending**

-To send text to the 'hash' event that will be caught by the PHP listener, we create a component that extends `SocketSubmit`.
+To send text to the 'hash' event that will be caught by the PHP listener, we create a component that extends `SocketDispatcher`.

-`SocketSubmit` is basically a `<button>` that sends whatever is in its `toSubmit` prop to the socket it's connected to.
+`SocketDispatcher` is a component that sends whatever is in its `toSubmit` prop to the socket it's connected to.

 ```jsx harmony
 // app/pages/components/HashForm.js